dustming/basinmaker/docs/installation.rst

     * Please ignore following output messages

         PyTables is not installed.
 No support for HDF output.

         SQLalchemy is not installed.
 No support for SQL output.

         Warnings

-    * PyTables is not installed.
-No support for HDF output.
-    * SQLalchemy is not installed.
-No support for SQL output.
-    * Warnings

     .. code-block::